-On Friday, GM added 971,000 vehicles to their already extensive list of recalled vehicles affected by faulty ignition switches.
+On Friday, GM added 971,000 vehicles to their already extensive list of faulty vehicles affected by the GM recall for ignition switches.

-According to many people familiar with the automaker, it was a result of the corporate culture and reluctancy to pass along bad news up the chain.
+According to many people familiar with the automaker, the corporate culture affected their decision.
+Managers were reluctant to pass bad news up the chain of command.

 “It’s pretty clear that somebody somewhere was being penny-wise and pound-foolish,” said Marina Whitman, a professor at the University of Michigan and a former economist at GM.
 “It’s hard to find an explanation for why somebody didn’t do something about something that was known for a good decade.
 And, for that matter, why [federal regulators] didn’t wake up sooner.”

-At the time, with GM struggling to cut costs and enhance its brand, a recall of a popular car would have been an awful setback.
-However, now the inability to get the recall out at the proper time is going to likely cost them millions and millions of dollars in lawsuits.
+At the time, GM struggled to cut costs and enhance its brand.
+A recall of a popular car would have created an awful setback.
+However, their poor timing will likely cost them millions and millions of dollars in lawsuits.

-If this is you, contact us today by filling out the “Get in Touch” form below or by calling us at (901) 327-1212 and one of our experienced Memphis personal injury attorneys will be ready to speak with you about your situation, free of charge.
+If you think a dangerous car caused your accident, contact us today.
+Fill out the form on this page or call us at (901) 327-1212.
+Speak with one of our experienced Memphis car accident attorneys about your situation, free of charge.